 The Robinhood Cash Management account is similar to other cash management accounts we’ve covered this year in that it combines features of both checking and savings accounts, but the accounts are offered from brokerages rather than banks, and are designed to be a convenient place to park uninvested cash.

 Like other cash management accounts, the Robinhood Cash Management account leverages the FDIC insurance of multiple banks by sweeping your funds into these partner banks at the end of each day to accrue interest and be protected by federal deposit insurance.

 To see if either of these accounts are right for you, continue reading our review below.

 Robinhood Cash Management is a free service that comes with no minimum deposit or balance requirements.
 That said, you must first open the brokerage account before activating the cash management product, and there may be some fees associated with that such as transfer fees or other account service fees.
 Robinhood fees are covered further down in this article.

 Interest Rate and APY

-As with all competitive cash management accounts on the market, Robin Hood Cash Management pays a respectable APY (annual percentage yield) on your idle funds.
+As with many competitive cash management accounts on the market, Robinhood Cash Management pays a respectable APY (annual percentage yield) on your idle funds.

 When Robinhood first released this product the interest rate was one of the highest around, even beating the top online savings and money market accounts.
-Today, however, while still competitive the yield is much more modest.
+Today, however, while still competitive, the yield is more inline with other similar accounts.

 To put this yield in perspective the average APY on a savings account and an interest checking account sit at just 0.07% and 0.40% APY, respectively, according to recent FDIC data.